 Before approaching faculty or employers for letters of recommendation, reflect on how these letters can strengthen your application.

 - List the qualities that the graduate program is looking for in an applicant.
 Medical schools seek students who can handle a science-intense curriculum, but who have also shown evidence of compassion and strong motivation for medical careers.
-In order to get a sense of what an employer or graduate school is looking for in a candidate, think about who succeeds in the program or job you are seeking.
+To get a sense of what an employer or graduate school is looking for in a candidate, think about who succeeds in the program or job you are seeking.

 - Who can positively comment on these relevant personal qualities?